 From Hersom – Own work, https://www.pexels.com/es-es/@hersom/

-The Basilica of Santa Maria de Guadalupe, located in Mexico City, is one of the most important and most visited sanctuaries in the Catholic world.
-This basilica is dedicated to the Virgin of Guadalupe, who is the patron saint of Mexico and a symbol of the country’s national and religious identity.
-The history of the basilica dates back to December 12, 1531, when, according to tradition, the Virgin Mary appeared to the indigenous Juan Diego on the hill of Tepeyac.
+The Basilica of Our Lady of Guadalupe, located in Mexico City, is one of the most important and visited sanctuaries in the Catholic world.
+This basilica is dedicated to the Virgin of Guadalupe, who is the patroness of Mexico and a symbol of the country’s national and religious identity.
+The history of the basilica dates back to December 12, 1531, when, according to tradition, the Virgin Mary appeared to the indigenous Juan Diego on Tepeyac Hill.
 The Virgin asked for a temple to be built in her honor, and as proof of her apparition, she left her image miraculously imprinted on Juan Diego’s tilma.

-The original temple was built in the 16th century, but due to its deterioration and the increasing number of pilgrims, it was decided to build a new basilica in 1976.
+The original temple was built in the 16th century, but due to its deterioration and the growing number of pilgrims, it was decided to build a new basilica in 1976.
 The new structure, designed by architect Pedro Ramírez Vázquez, can hold up to 10,000 people and is an impressive example of modern architecture.
-The Basilica of Santa Maria de Guadalupe is also home to the original mantle of Juan Diego, which makes it a place of great veneration.
-For those looking for a Catholic church near me the basilica offers daily masses and a unique spiritual experience.
+The Basilica of Our Lady of Guadalupe is also home to Juan Diego’s original mantle, making it a place of great veneration.
+For those looking for a Catholic church near me, the basilica offers daily Masses and a unique spiritual experience.
 If you are wondering about today’s Sunday Mass schedule, there are usually multiple services throughout the day, especially on feast days.

-- For more information about this church, visit the web page of Basilica of Santa Maria de Guadalupe
+- For more information about this Church, visit the website of Basilica of Our Lady of Guadalupe

 - Location: Fray Juan de Zumárraga No. 2, Villa Gustavo A. Madero, Gustavo A. Madero, 07050 Mexico City, CDMX, Mexico